 How is the BC SPCA involved in oil spills?

-The BC SPCA is a founding member of the Oiled Wildlife Society of BC and works collaboratively with other organizations as a member of the Oiled Wildlife Trust.
+Wild ARC is the BC SPCA’s only wildlife rehabilitation centre, and has limited capacity to treat oiled patients locally.
+However, the BC SPCA is a founding member of the Oiled Wildlife Society of BC and works collaboratively with other organizations as a member of the Oiled Wildlife Trust.
 In 2011, together we published a report on the status oiled wildlife preparedness and the potential effects of the Northern Gateway Project proposal (PDF).

 The BC SPCA has previously responded to small-scale canola oil spills, providing staff and resources in the form of rescue, transport, supplies and volunteer management.
 We recognize the increasing complexity of oiled wildlife response in terms of animal care and logistics, as well as the need to be up-to-date on practices and supplies.